Three foreign NGOs partially resume aid in Afghanistan

 "We need them to support the malnourished children and other women who need health services.
 They (women staff) are working in line with our religious and cultural values."

+A senior Taliban official who spoke to AFP on condition of anonymity said NGOs will have to provide reasons for employing women.

+"The ministry of economy will look into these reasons and if an understanding is reached then the NGOs will be asked to provide a good working atmosphere for women employees," the Taliban official said.

-Taliban officials say the ban was imposed because women were not observing the ultra-conservative group's rules on wearing the hijab or being accompanied by a male relative while travelling -- a charge dismissed by NGOs.
+The ban was imposed because women were not observing the rules issued by the ultra-conservative authorities on wearing the hijab or being accompanied by a male relative while travelling, Taliban officials say.

+Aid officials have dismissed those charges, insisting their organisations had already segregated men and women employees and that women were wearing hijabs.

-Women workers have in the past been vital for on-the-ground aid operations in Afghanistan, particularly in identifying other women in need.
+Women workers are vital for on-the-ground aid operations in Afghanistan, particularly in identifying other women in need.

 The ban was one of two crushing orders made in rapid succession last month, after authorities had first barred women from university education.